LG G5 OLED TV Review

 8.0

-The LG G5 OLED has excellent HDR native gradient handling.
+The LG G5 has excellent HDR native gradient handling.
 There's some very minor banding in some colors, but it's barely noticeable with real content.

 Game Mode Responsiveness